 Green Heat is a specialist company established specifically to raise awareness of energy efficiency.
-It is at the forefront of the development of Green Home Energy Audits and the promotion of the concept of energy efficient housing and affordable warmth.
-Energy audits provide information to home owners on cost effective improvements to reduce running costs and improve comfort and a SAP Home Energy Rating can be calculated to demonstrate the efficiency.
+It is at the forefront of the development of Green Home Energy Audits and the promotion of the concept of energy-efficient housing and affordable warmth.
+Energy audits provide information to homeowners on cost-effective improvements to reduce running costs and improve comfort and an SAP Home Energy Rating can be calculated to demonstrate the efficiency.

 Open fires and enclosed stoves are usually designed to burn smokeless fuel (derived from coal) or wood and vary in their efficiency.
 The National Energy Foundation’s section on renewable energy has practical advice on using wood stoves and on sustainable sources of wood, while specialist suppliers should be able to advise on the energy-efficiency of their fires and stoves.
 There’s also information in the Green Choices feature on Domestic Central Heating.
 The Log Pile Project promotes wood fuel and wood pellets in England.
 If you have an open fire you may want to buy a Logmaker which turns old newspapers into logs which will burn for up to an hour at a controlled rate in a fire grate or wood burning stove.
 Wood-pellets are a processed fuel made by compressing dry sawdust which, they say, results in a very energy-dense fuel which produces little ash.